The Creation (and the Fall of Lucifer)

 SATAN: And what about the other one?
 The ghosty one?
 Are you sure you don't want to leave him in charge?

-GOD: He's not really the taking-charge kind.
-He's more the pervasive type.
-I'm going to leave you in charge, and I want you to take special care of my throne.
+GOD: The Holy Ghost isn't really the taking-charge kind.
+More the pervasive type.
+No, I'm going to leave you in charge, and I want you to take special care of my throne.

 SATAN: Your throne?
 This one here?
 The one with all the eyes and the wings and the wheels and the firmament and the pavement of beryl and what have you?
 Why should I take special care of that?